wangkang85/brain-dump/principles.md

 General Principles
 - I can’t change things out of my control, but I can change my attitude towards them.
+- Embrace and leverage changes - the only thing that never changes is change.
+- Think about my mission instead of my identity before deciding my actions.
+- Past experiences and learnings are not sunk cost; they are the most valuable assets that can be activated by my next action.
-- Set clear goals but don't get obsessed by the goals; focus on building a process to get there.
+- Set clear goals but don't get obsessed by the goals themselves; focus on building a process to get there.
+- Control power but don't let power control me; be determined and self-skeptical at the same time.
-- The means has to serve the end; don't get distracted by nice but inessential things.
+- Keep the finite nature of life in mind; don't get distracted by nice but inessential things.
 - Follow the light as bees strategically, try and err like ants tactically.
-- Think big while moving in baby steps.
 - Verify and refine hypotheses on a small scale; apply the validated ones on a big scale.
 - Principles outlive tactics.
-- Extraordinary rewards only come with being right and being a minority at the same time.
+- Don't be afraid of being a minority.
+Extraordinary rewards only come with being right and being a minority at the same time.
-- Those choices that were not optimal for certain utility but served certain meaning actually defined us.
-- A wise decision can only be made on top of well-defined constraints (bottom lines) and objectives.
 - Build a feedback loop for any betterment - record, measure, reflect, refine and so on.
-- Measure with a purpose or hypothesis in mind.
-- Thoughtful opinions held loosely - reality is the ultimate judge of objectivity.
 - Known unknowns are at least equal to or sometimes more valuable than known knowns.
 - Reduce uncertainty through a decomposition on how to get there.
-- Stay focused by being aware of the 80/20 rule.
-- For consequential decisions, document the decision process so the decision framework can be refined in the future.
-- Focus on learning the fundamentals (mental models and basic skills), which can be valuablefor a long time.
+- Focus on learning the fundamentals (mental models and basic skills), which can be valuable for a long time.
 - Adaptability over vision.
 Failures are more often due to unable or unwilling to adapt, rather than unable to predict.
 - Adapt to survive; differentiate to thrive.
 - Thoughtful and skeptical during decision making, focused and steady during execution.